thnguyendev/phpcore/README.md

 # PHPCore 4.0.0
 PHPCore is a PHP framework.
 It aims to be simple and easy to use.
+It implements PSR-7 HTTP message interfaces and PSR-17 HTTP Factories.
+It also supports dependency injection.

 ## Quick start
 1. Download and install Composer by the following url https://getcomposer.org/download/